DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 ## Hello, World

-So far we only executed simple commands in the terminal.
+So far we only executed straightforward commands in the terminal.
+This is enough for simple cases, but not for more intricate scenarios.

-For more complex scenarios, we might want execute a sequence of commands after each other, chain commands together, repeat commands or maybe even execute commands conditionally.
+For example, we might want execute a sequence of commands after each other, chain commands together, repeat commands or maybe even execute commands conditionally.

 We can achieve this by writing **shell scripts**.
+These are similar to scripts written in other programming languages (like Python or JavaScript).
+You write a bunch of code, which you can then execute to accomplish some task.

-Let's create a very simple example script `example.sh` with the following content:
+To see how this works, let's create a very simple example script `example.sh` with the following content:

 ```sh
 echo "Hello, world!"